-When you are not wearing them, you can stretch out shoes by stuffing them with balls of newspaper or socks.
-This will help your shoes to adjust to the shape of the papers and socks.
-This is pressure without heat.
+When you’re not wearing them, you can stretch out shoes by stuffing them with balls of newspaper or socks.
+This will help your shoes to adjust to the shape of the papers and socks and applies pressure without heat.
 The longer you leave them, the more your shoe will stretch.
-Don’t forget that your shoes are made of leather and that you cannot undo stretching!
+Don’t forget that your shoes are made of leather and you can’t undo stretching!
 It will be permanent.

-Because of that, it’s really the best option to try to stretch out your shoes with your own feet.
-That way, they will stretch to fit the shape of your actual feet rather than some object that may not be exactly the correct shape.
+Because of that, it’s often the best option to try to stretch out your shoes with your own feet.
+That way, they’ll stretch to fit the shape of your actual feet rather than some object that may not be exactly the correct shape.

 Our favorite four tricks of the trade for stretching

-The four most sensible and tried and tested techniques that should work without causing any lasting damage are stretching with ice, using a bottle, using heat from your own feet, and trying out a shoe stretcher.
-Each has proven to be successful on many occasions but each of course does still come with its precautions.
+The four most sensible, tried and tested techniques that should work without causing any lasting damage are stretching with ice, using a bottle, using heat from your own feet, and trying out a wooden shoe stretcher.
+Each has proven to be successful on many occasions, but each, of course, does still come with its precautions.

 Taking the necessary precautions

-If you are stretching with ice, you must make sure that your bags are absolutely water tight.
+If you’re stretching with ice, you must make sure that your bags are watertight.
 The bags need to be durable as you don’t want any water to leak and it’s best to pad out the front and toe area only.
-Pop the bags of water securely inside the toes, into your refrigerator and leave them over night.
+Pop the bags of water securely inside the toes, into your refrigerator and leave them overnight.

-As we’ve already established, your shoes will most likely give with time, so be patient, wear them in regularly just around the house and you will be surprised how much this can help to loosen up the leather.
-5 minutes here, 10 minutes there and you have soon clocked up plenty of extra wear time without a blister in sight.
+As we’ve already established, your shoes will most likely give with time, so be patient, wear them in regularly just around the house, and you’ll be surprised how much this can help to loosen up the leather.
+Five minutes here, 10 minutes there and you have soon clocked up plenty of extra wear time without a blister in sight.

-So there you have it, some extra insider secrets on what are really the most effective, not gimmicky, ways to help stretch out your shoes.
+So there you have it, some extra insider secrets on what are the most effective ways to help stretch out your shoes.

-There are a number of methods that you can use to stretch your dress shoes.
+There are several methods that you can use to stretch your dress shoes.
 Wearing shoes that are not comfortable is one of the worst feelings ever.
-Your toes may be pinching, the heel of the shoe may be rubbing your own heel raw, or the shoe may be far too tight for you.
+Your toes may be pinching, the heel of the shoe may be rubbing your heel raw, or the shoe may be far too tight for you.

-If you are thinking of stretching your dress shoes, you may consider going to see a professional cobbler.
-Although there are many home products and methods that you could use to stretch your shoes yourself, there are also many things that can go wrong.
+If you’re thinking of stretching your dress shoes, you may consider going to see a professional cobbler.
+Although there are many home products and methods you could use to stretch your shoes yourself, there are also things that can go wrong.

-It is highly recommended that you seek professional advice or shop online for special shoe stretchers that you will be able to use over and over again.
+It’s recommended that you seek professional advice or shop online for special shoe stretchers that you’ll be able to use over and over again.
 Your beautiful dress shoes need to fit you perfectly.
-If you have tried and failed to break your shoes in the traditional way, then it may be time to do some professional stretching.
+If you’ve tried and failed to break in your shoes traditionally, then it may be time to do some professional stretching.
 Be your own cobbler and learn to stretch your dress shoes like a pro.